Ceramic foam: Properties

-Preparation Methods
+Preparation methods

-Organic Foam Impregnating Method
+Organic foam impregnating method

 The organic foam impregnating method is one of the more widely used in industry, creating the ceramic foam with a 3D mesh skeleton structure and coat a ceramic slurry on a polyurethane organic foam mesh body.
 The ceramic foam is obtained by allowing the body to dry at room temperature and burn the mesh body to retrieve the ceramic foam.
 This method is best used to prepare silicon carbide foam ceramics.

 Foaming Method

 The foaming method uses a chemical reaction of a foaming agent.
 The foaming agent generates volatile gas that foams the slurry.
 The slurry is dried and sintered to obtain the ceramic foam.
 The product’s shape and density can be controlled and manipulated with the foaming method.
 This method can be used in the preparation of small pore size closed cell ceramics.

 Manufacturing

 Much like metal foams, there are a number of accepted methods for creating ceramic foams.
 One of the earliest and still most common is the polymeric sponge method.
 A polymeric sponge is covered with a ceramic in suspension, and after rolling to ensure all pores have been filled, the ceramic-coated sponge is dried and pyrolysed to decompose the polymer, leaving only the porous ceramic structure.
 The foam must then be sintered for final densification.
 This method is widely used because it is effective with any ceramic able to be suspended; however, large amounts of gaseous byproducts are released and cracking due to differences in thermal expansion coefficients is common.

 While the above are both based on the use of a sacrificial template, there are also direct foaming methods that can be used.
 These methods involve pumping air into a suspended ceramic before setting and sintering.
 This is difficult because wet foams are thermodynamically unstable and can end up with very large pores after setting.

 A recent method of creating aluminum oxide foams has also been developed.
 This technique involves heating crystals with the metal and forming compounds until a solution is created.
 At this point, polymer chains form and grow, causing the entire mixture to separate into a solvent and polymer.
 As the mixture begins to boil, air bubbles are trapped in solution and locked in to place as the material is heated and polymer is burned off.